Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue which caused units to attack back against bats even if they had been given another order.
+- Fixed issue which caused the "Return Goods" button to be replaced with the "Stand Ground" one when different worker unit types (i.e. Dwarven Miners and Skilled Miners) were grouped together.

 -----------------------------------------------------------------------
 - 2.7.0